rl1987/trickster.dev/tricksterblog/content/post/evaluating-ms-playwright-for-gray-hat-automation.md

 We see that the code is fairly linear and does not have explicit waiting steps or any kind of exception handling.
-This is because of Playwright locators - every time you call a `locator()` method Playwright makes sure that any waiting for element you are interacting is done automatically.
-String argument that is being passed into this method is called a selector and can be a CSS selector, XPath query, React selector, Vue selector and more.
+This is because of Playwright locators - every time you call a `locator()` method Playwright makes sure that any waiting for element you are interacting with is done automatically.
+String argument that is being passed into this method is called a selector and can be a
+CSS selector, XPath query, React selector, or Vue selector.

 A word of warning: it is generally advised to refrain from running automations against Instagram accounts that are considered valueable, as they can get suspended or banned due to triggering automation countermeasures at IG.
 For experimentation, you can get